Heptazhou/Librewolf-Windows/README.md

 ```
 make all
 ```
 That should produce the (non-updating) setup.exe and the community portable zip.

 There is a second directory `linux-mar` where you can build the so-called `.mar` version of LibreWolf.
 This is te version that will be auto-updating someday.
 It's great, but it's main drawback is theming bugs.

 You can force a rebuild with `make clean all`.
 Please always use `make fetch` as a single make command, else there might be bugs in the version files.
+The `make fetch` command gets you the current latest version.

 # Compiling the windows version natively